About the Center and its services

 The Counseling Center can help by providing individual or group counseling focused on developing good study skills, dealing with test anxiety, time management, memory tricks and test-taking strategies and on developing individual strategies to compensate for the specific disability.
 The Center for Access and Success can help by arranging for academic accommodations (generally a note-taker or copies of the professor's notes, some additional time on tests and/or testing in a low distraction environment).
 The Academic Resource Center's various programs offer tutoring and help with researching and editing papers.

-If you think that your child is restricting caloric intake, bingeing, vomiting, making repeated statements about weight or body image, using laxatives/diet pills/diuretics and/or over-exercising, express care and concern about your child's behavior.
+If you think that your student is restricting caloric intake, bingeing, vomiting, making repeated statements about weight or body image, using laxatives/diet pills/diuretics and/or over-exercising, express care and concern about your student's behavior.
 Recognize that an eating disorder is a serious medical and psychological problem.
 Ignoring the eating disordered behavior will not make the behavior disappear.
-On the other hand, parents are not able to effectively "do therapy" with their own child.
-Instead, encourage your child to seek assistance from trained professionals.
-Avoid overly focusing on your child's weight or looks.
-Avoid blaming him/her for the disorder.
+On the other hand, parents are not able to effectively "do therapy" with their own student.
+Instead, encourage your student to seek assistance from trained professionals.
+Avoid overly focusing on your student's weight or looks.
+Avoid blaming them for the disorder.
 Instead, engage in an open dialogue about feelings.
-Anticipate that your child may be hesitant or resistant to seeking treatment.
+Anticipate that your student may be hesitant or resistant to seeking treatment.
 Recognize also that recovery is a process and relapses may occur.
 If you would like to consult further, feel free to contact the Center.
 The Counseling Center does provide treatment for students with bulimia or binge eating disorder.
 The Center refers students with anorexia to off-campus specialists but will provide back-up support and help with any issues related to being a student.

 Encourage your student to report the assault.
 If your student is unwilling to report the sexual assault directly to the police, the report can be made anonymously.
 Reporting Sexual Violence

-Encourage your son/daughter to call the Counseling Center and talk with a counselor.
-Counseling will help him/her deal with the feelings that are interfering with daily functioning.
+Encourage your student to call the Counseling Center and talk with a counselor.
+Counseling will help them deal with the feelings that are interfering with daily functioning.

 Most of us have experienced brief episodes of depression in our lives.
 Depression that lingers is likely to require professional intervention.
 Depression may be precipitated by a significant loss such as the loss of a loved one, loss of a special role in life, loss of physical ability due to illness or injury, loss of self-esteem after failing to reach an important goal.
 Perfectionism, setting unrealistically high goals, or expecting to be in control of everything in our lives--all can set us up for depression.
 Some common signs of depression include: